decentraland/adr/content/ADR-114-p2p-adapter.md

 ## Need

 A P2P adapter is needed in order to provide a light mechanism for comms.
-This alternative won't require extra infrastructure to work, which means it can be used in constraint environments as opposed to [RFC-5: comms service using websocket](/RFC/RFC-5-ws-comms.md).
-For example: P2P could be a default adapter for [comms v3](/ADR/ADR-70).
+This alternative won't require extra infrastructure to work, which means it can be used in constraint environments as opposed to [ADR-105: comms service using websocket](/adr/ADR-105).
+For example: P2P could be a default adapter for comms v3 [ADR-70](/adr/ADR-70).

 ## Current implementation